adamdsmith/fwsinat/README.md

 This packages currently contains functions to:

-1.  retrieve iNaturalist observations for any number of available USFWS properties (`retrieve_inat`);
+1.  retrieve iNaturalist observations for any number of available USFWS properties (`inat_retrieve`);
-2.  update previously retrievals of observations (`update`);
+2.  update previously retrievals of observations (`inat_update`);
-3.  export the observations to separate spreadsheets by USFWS property for distribution (`export_inat`); and
+3.  export the observations to separate spreadsheets by USFWS property for distribution (`inat_export`); and
-4.  harvest observations on USFWS properties into the [USFWS NWRS iNaturalist project](https://www.inaturalist.org/projects/usfws-national-wildlife-refuge-system) (`harvest_inat`)
+4.  harvest observations on USFWS properties into the [USFWS NWRS iNaturalist project](https://www.inaturalist.org/projects/usfws-national-wildlife-refuge-system) (`inat_harvest`)

 Using `fwsinat`
 ===============